Skip to main content

 After lunch, the plenary will feature a fireside chat and a panel discussion on aligning government policy with private investment on adaptation and resilience.
 Expect lively debate and thought-provoking conversations on important topics for investors.
 This will be followed by our keynote, who will address making sense of climate in an age of rupture and competing priorities, risks and opportunities, before we end the day with a drinks reception.

 Join us at the IIGCC Summit as we set the scene for what’s likely to be the biggest London Climate Action Week yet.
+This year’s Summit will also mark a special moment for IIGCC, which celebrates its 25th anniversary this year.
+Join us to celebrate this milestone, with more to be unveiled on the day!

 Who can attend